davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 SH Options
 ^^^^^^^^^^

-These -m options are defined for the SH implementations:
+These :samp:`-m` options are defined for the SH implementations:

 .. option:: -m1